 What is a CSA?
 A CSA (Community Supported Agriculture) is a partnership between a city group and regional farmers.
 During the winter and spring, the CSA farmers sell shares in their farm's upcoming harvest to individuals, families or institutions.
 The share price goes toward the cost of growing and distributing a season's worth of produce and paying the farmer a living wage.
 By supporting the farmers, our CSA members not only get freshly picked or processed delicious food once a week at a very affordable price, they are also helping to preserve local/sustainable agriculture and farmland, and get to enjoy being part of a community of food-conscious neighbors, participate in pot-lucks, trips to the farm and other fun events.
 Members are required to volunteer for a minimum of 3 2 hour 'shifts' to help out at the site over the course of the season.

 How much does it cost?
-The price for a 24 week Large Veggie share is $662.40 (or $602.40 when member volunteers on/off site) Large shares typically include 10 to 14 different items each week, generally enough for a family of 4 or a vegetarian couple.
-We also offer a 24 week Small Veggie share for $438.00 (or $378.00 when member volunteers on/off site) which typically includes 8 to 11 different items and are more manageable for single person households or those who don't eat a lot of veggies.
-The weekly cost per share can be as low as $25.00 per week for a Large share and $15.75 per week for a Small share!
+The price for a 24 week Large Veggie share is $660 Large shares typically include 10 to 14 different items each week, generally enough for a family of 4 or a vegetarian couple.
+We also offer a 24 week Small Veggie share for $438 which typically equates to 1/2 the size of a large share including 8 to 11 different items and are more manageable for single person households or those who don't eat a lot of veggies.
+The weekly cost per share can be as low as $27.50 per week for a Large share and $18.25 per week for a Small share!
 This cost is much less than the cost of the same amount of food that you would purchase at your local organic grocer or farmer's market!
-For more information on how to get your $60.00 credit click here.

 Where and when do we pick up our veggies each week?
-For the 2014 season we will begin on June 10th and run for 24 consecutive weeks and end on November 18th.
+For the 2015 season, we will begin on June 9th and run for 24 consecutive weeks ending on November 17, 2015.
 Our freshly harvested produce is delivered from the farms to our distribution site in NYC, at the Church of St Paul & St Andrew, 263 W 86th St at West End Ave.
 Members collect their food at the site between 4:30 and 7:00 PM every Tuesday.

-We also offer optional shares of; fruit, pastured eggs, pasteurized non-homogenized milk, non-homogenized/non-pasteurized raw milk, Greek yogurt, various pastured poultry products, 100% grass-fed beef and pork products, cow and goat cheeses, artisan pasta, mushrooms, KOSHER milk and chicken products, and local fish!
+We also offer optional shares of fruit, pastured eggs, pasteurized non-homogenized milk, raw milk, Kosher Greek and regular yogurt, various poultry products, 100% grass-fed beef, lamb and pork products, cow and goat cheeses, artisan pasta, KOSHER milk and poultry products, and mushrooms!
 Yummy!
 Pastured turkeys are available to order for Thanksgiving.

-Once the season is underway, members can have the ability to purchase a variety of other local items not available as shares on a week to week basis like honey, maple syrup, butters, pates, lamb, duck, etc.
+Once the season is underway, members can have the ability to purchase a variety of other local items not available as shares on a week to week basis like honey, butter, maple syrup, pates, lamb, steaks, duck, etc.

 Here are a few examples of how COTC goes above and beyond to bring our members the best produce available: